martin-olivier/ZiAPI/docs/guides/CONFIG.md

   directoryListing:
     root: /var/www
 ```

-You could generate it like so
+You could represent it using a `ziapi::config::Node` like so

 ```cpp
 using Node = ziapi::config::Node;